yyyyCode/EffiSkel/README.md

 ## 📚 Datasets

-We used three datasets: APPS & EffiBench & APPS+EFFI
+We used three datasets: APPS & EffiBench & APPS+EFFI.

 You can download the APPS dataset [here](https://github.com/hendrycks/apps) and EffiBench [here](https://github.com/huangd1999/EffiBench).

 ## 🏋️ Finetuning